Sponsored by The International Copper Association

 Eligibility (per the desires of the sponsor)

-- Candidates must be a graduate student or recent graduate (less than 2 years since studies) who is expected to continue research in metals-related environmental fate and/or effects issues
+- Candidates must be a graduate student or recent graduate (less than 2 years since graduation) who is expected to continue research in metals-related environmental fate and/or effects issues

 - Candidates must have published in a peer-reviewed journal on metals-related subject within 2 years prior to the award application deadline